Sunday, 10 September 2017

 Battle of the Bulge trip....

-So, an early start, sort of, saw me catching a cab to Gatwick for a 10:50 flight.
-I arrived in Amsterdam at just about noon and after a short walk to the train station I was on the train heading to Rotterdam by 1pm.
+An early start saw me catching a cab to Gatwick for a 10:50 flight.
+I arrived in Amsterdam at just about noon and, after a short walk to the train station, was on a train heading to Rotterdam by 1pm.

 Of course, I had to buy some Stroopwafel which is a Dutch specialty.